Melilotus officinalis (L.) Lam.

 Family - Fabaceae/Faboideae

-Stems - To +2m tall ,erect, herbaceous, from taproot, branching above, glabrous to sparse pubescent, with musky scent when cut or crushed.
+Stems - Ascending to erect, to 1.5 m, branching, longitudinally ridged, glabrous to sparsely pubescent, with musky scent when cut or crushed.

 Origin - Native to Eurasia.